Banner Health

 1. Talk to your doctor

-Schedule a checkup with your primary care provider.
-They can run simple tests and explain what your numbers mean.
-They’ll also help you build a care plan that fits your lifestyle and goals.
+Schedule a wellness visit with your primary care provider.
+They can check your vital numbers, explain your results and create a personalized care plan that fits your life.

 2. Set realistic goals